Boxing Day football fixtures: how to watch the Premier League on Amazon Prime for free

 Amazon Prime Premier League football fixtures

-When it comes to the Premier League games on show, these are the games that will be shown:
+When it comes to the Premier League games on show, these are the games that have already been shown:

 Tuesday 3 December